qw4990/index_advisor/README.md

 This error occurs when the TiDB version is too low, and the hypothetical index feature is not supported.
 Please make sure your TiDB version is equal or large equal to `v7.3`.

-A workaround is to use offline-mode with the latest version of TiDB(`-tidb-version='nightly'`), the result is also of high reference value.
+A workaround is to use `workload-export` to load workload information from your online cluster, and then use `offline-mode` with the latest version of TiDB(`-tidb-version='nightly'`), the result is also of high reference value.

+See an example in [workload-export section](#export-workload-information-using-workload-export).

 ### Error `table 'db.t' doesn't exist` on offline-mode